 Our total assets include intangible assets related to our acquisitions.
 The value of these intangible assets represents the excess of the acquisition purchase price over the fair value of the separate assets we acquired.
-As of March 31, 2008, intangible assets relating to product and data acquisitions represented approximately 29.4% of our total assets.
+As of December 31, 2007, intangible assets relating to product and data acquisitions represented approximately 31.7% of our total assets.
 We may never realize the value of these assets.
-Generally accepted accounting principles require that we evaluate on a regular basis whether events and circumstances have occurred that indicate that all or a portion of the asset may no longer be recoverable, in which case we would write down the value of the asset and take a corresponding charge to earnings.
+Generally accepted accounting principles require that we evaluate on a regular basis whether events and circumstances have occurred that indicate that all or a portion of the carrying amount of the asset may no longer be recoverable, in which case we would write down the value of the asset and take a corresponding charge to earnings.
 Any determination requiring the write-off of a significant portion of unamortized intangible assets would adversely affect our results of operations.